ekomsSavior/Spam-Jam/README.md

 🚨 Root is required for Bluetooth attacks!
 Always use sudo!

+To UPDATE Spam Jam (run this while in the Spam Jam directory on your machine):

+git pull

 🎯 How to Use Spam Jam

 When you run the tool, you’ll see this menu: